Preservation and Environmental Stewardship

-Our Winery, meanwhile, is powered in part by a six-acre, 1.2-megawatt solar panel system.
-Grape byproducts such as stems and must are used for mulching and compost, and retired barrels are cut in half and reused as planters across the estate and repurposed into wine racks to display Biltmore wines at retailers.
+Our Winery is powered in part by a six-acre, 1.2-megawatt solar panel system.
+Grape byproducts such as crushed stems and skins are used for mulching and compost.
+Retired barrels become planters and cork recycling receptacles across the estate or are repurposed as wine racks to display our wines in retail locations.

 Cork Recycling at Biltmore

-Feel free to drop yours off at any of the following locations:
+Feel free to drop off all corks (natural and synthetic) at any of the following locations:

 *No estate admission required.